An Enlightening Guide To Repairing, And Renovating Plaster Walls

-Plaster walls can have many textures, and can even look like concrete, which is increasingly popular.
+Plaster walls can have many textures and can even look like concrete, which is increasingly popular.
 But more than anything, people love plaster walls because if done right, they can last a lifetime.
 Not to mention, they are much more environmentally friendly than many other walls.

-Types Of Cracks
+Types Of Plaster Wall Cracks

 The first thing you need to do with a wide crack is press hard on each side to see if the crack is moving.
 If it is, the technique will be different.
 If it isn’t, then you need to apply plastering tape to the crack.
 Apply a thin coat of plaster underneath, then stick the tape to it.

 Afterward, you apply to the top surface to even out the wall.
 Make sure that you apply more plaster to any side that’s deeper.
 Don’t forget to sand!
-Many people think they can get by without sanding, but not only does this make for a rough surface but it’s nearly impossible to paint an unsanded wall.
+Many people think they can get by without sanding, but not only does this make for a rough surface, but it’s nearly impossible to paint an unsanded wall.

 This is when things get complicated.
 Moving cracks aren’t as easy to repair because the problem isn’t on the surface.
 What you do here is dig out the moving side until you find solid plaster that does not move.
-It may be more work, but if you don’t fix it now, it will be even more work later.
+It may be more work, but if you don’t fix it now, it will require more work later.

 Secure the loose side with plaster washers, drywall screws, and perforated discs.
 This will allow you to attach the loose plaster to the original lath.
 In a way, you’re starting over with the affected area.
 If you’re not a professional, you may want to watch a tutorial on how to fix moving cracks.